 Lactation Services at Spartanburg Regional Healthcare System supports you before you have your baby, while you are in the hospital and after you go home.
 Our lactation office is on the third floor of the Montgomery Tower at Spartanburg Medical Center.
 We offer many breastfeeding supplies for purchase or rental in a beautiful boutique setting.

 Whether you are facing specific issues with breastfeeding or just want to ensure you get off to a great start nourishing and bonding with your baby, you can schedule an appointment with one of our Certified Lactation Consultants.

 Spartanburg Medical Center offers a free breastfeeding support group – Table for Two – for breastfeeding mothers and their babies to meet each other, discuss concerns and exchange tips on life with a new baby.
 Lunch is included.
 We ask that you attend after your baby is at least two weeks old.
 Please register if you plan to attend.

 Spartanburg Medical Center – Mary Black Campus offers a free breastfeeding class for new moms.
 Learn breastfeeding basics and the benefits breastfeeding offers to both mom and baby in this special class.
 This class is taught by a board-certified lactation consultant with our Family Birthing Center.

 Check out our events page for upcoming dates and to register.
-Call us at 864-560-2297 for questions or to register.

 Breast milk is the ideal nutrition for your baby, especially if your newborn is ill or born prematurely.
 Human breast milk has been shown to greatly reduce illness and lower your baby’s risk of life-threatening disease such as necrotizing enterocolitis (a serious condition in which portions of the bowel undergo tissue death).
 If mother’s breast milk is not available, we can supplement with human donor milk that we purchase from South Carolina’s Milk Bank.